AssetMantle/modules/CODING_GUIDELINES.md

 ## API & Design

-* Code must be well structured:
+* Code must be well-structured:
     * packages must have a limited responsibility (different concerns can go to different packages),
     * types must be easy to compose,
     * think about maintainability and testability.